Ranji Trophy: Tournament records

 † Some sources credit Goel with 636 or 640 wickets instead – see Rajinder Goel article for details.

 Winners

 The following teams have won the tournament:

 Finals appearances by team

-Mumbai/Bombay have played in 46 of the 86 finals till 2016–17 and have won total 41 Ranji Trophy championships, the most by any team.
+Mumbai/Bombay have played in 48 finals and have won total 42 Ranji Trophy championships, the most by any team.

 Broadcasting

-Star sports 2 HD, Disney+ Hotstar app airs this trophy live on television and online respectively.
+Sports18 TV channel and JioCinema has exclusive rights to broadcast the trophy live on television and online respectively.
 BCCI's website runs match highlights.
+Star Sports and Disney+ Hotstar broadcast the tournament until 2022.